markoshlima/queue-manager/README.md

 All resources is inside a VPC in sa-east-1 (São Paulo) region.
 Route Table to route trafic between public and private using a NAT Instance.
 Two private and two public subnet in two distinct availibility zones for high disponibility.
-In privete subnets there are private servers such as storages and functions.
+In private subnets there are private servers such as storages and functions.
-In public subnets there are public servers such as Jenkins and Bastions Hosts.
+In public subnets there are public servers such as Nat Instance and Bastion Host.

-**Application Architecture**
+**Application Component Architecture**

 ![](https://github.com/markoshlima/queue-manager/blob/master/docs/Architecture%20Application/Architecture%20Application.png?raw=true)